 If you (or a loved one) are dealing with a serious medical condition, there’s a good chance you’ve thought about trying complementary or alternative medicine.
 Perhaps you are wondering if there is anything that might help you heal better and/or faster?
 Or, maybe you want to reduce your symptoms and/or treatment side effects?
 There are dozens of complementary and alternative medicine options to consider.
 However, some treatments do not work, and others are dangerous.
 Should you consider alternative treatments?
 Are alternative treatments safe?

-This post is the first in a series of posts.
-Watch for upcoming posts on the pros and cons of common complementary and alternative medicine.
+In addition to this post on the generalities of CAM treatments, read these posts on the pros and cons of common complementary and alternative medicine:

 Let’s get the terminology straight.